 But if you’re the kind of beer drinker who really enjoys a great taste from your brew, it’s a challenge that’s well worth solving.
 Helsinki is a fantastic city for a beer connoisseur because of the sheer quality of the breweries available in the Finnish capital, and your biggest issue won’t be finding a great microbrewery, but finding which one you like best and holding yourself back from having too many beers at once.
 Check out some of the top craft breweries in Helsinki here!

-At Ohrana Krouvi Panimo, everything is brewed in the basement, and there’s a pretty wide range of flavors and strength for their beers.
+At Ohrana Krouvi Panimo, everything is brewed in the basement, and there’s a pretty wide range of flavors and strength for their beers check out this website.
 One of their lighter drinks is an apple cider, which goes straight to my heart given that my brother-in-law has an apple orchard in northern Spain.

 Check out our Top Things to Do in Helsinki in Winter